fssa-batch3/mohammedirfan.rahamathulla__web_project/Readme.md

         1. View movie details features : (completed ✅)

         1. The user can view the movie details page.

+   ### Admin Register/Login
+      - Scenario 1 : Successfully view movie form.
+      - Steps :
+            1. Admin register details.
+            2. then go to login page.
+            3. then go to movie form admin can fill details in the movie form card created in home page.

    <!-- ### Book a movie
       - Scenario 1 : Successfully booked movie.